As the end of the Financial Year approaches a reminder that our Annual

 · Drooling - saliva/food/fluid

-· Abnormal/primitive oral reflexes, eg tongue thrust, bite
+· Abnormal/primitive oral reflexes, eg tongue thrust, bite reflex, suckling

 · Pocketing of food around the mouth